 Safeguarding in Suffolk

-Coaches working within an affiliated youth football club must complete their Criminal Records Check (CRC) with their club.
+Coaches working within an affiliated youth football club must complete their Criminal Records Check (DBS) with their club.
 This can be carried out via the Club Welfare Officer.

-If you require your Criminal Records Check to be verified then a list role specific verifiers can be found on our website.
-The cost for this method is £10.
+If you require your Criminal Records Check to be verified in an emergency (eg your Club Welfare Officer is unavailable) then a list of County FA verifiers can be found on our website.
+The cost of a DBS for a volunteer is £10.

 Please note: Anyone receiving a wage from football must pay the additional government charge of £44.